HighRiskShop/WooCommerce-Instant-Payment-Gateway/readme.txt

 = How to fix There Are No Payment Methods Available Error? =

-Follow the guide to [Fix WooCommerce There Are No Payment Methods Available Error](https://www.highriskshop.com/fix-woocommerce-there-are-no-payment-methods-available-error/)
+Follow the guide to [Fix WooCommerce There Are No Payment Methods Available Error](https://paygate.to/fix-woocommerce-there-are-no-payment-methods-available-error/)

 = I have a problem with one of my orders? =

-Please contact HighRiskShop.com support team to guide you.
+Please contact PayGate.to support team to guide you.

 = I'm receiving payments to my wallet but orders are still pending payment? =

 Our plugin is tested to mark orders as processing automatically after payment.
-You can follow our [guide for fixing common payment gateway issues](https://www.highriskshop.com/woocommerce-payment-gateway-troubleshooting/).
+You can follow our [guide for fixing common payment gateway issues](https://paygate.to/woocommerce-payment-gateway-troubleshooting/).

 = Are there any restricted businesses? =

 Anyone can use our payment plugin instantly without providing any information.
-However if your website category falls under our [prohibited business list](https://www.highriskshop.com/instant-payment-gateway/#prohibited) your domain will be blocked.
+However if your website category falls under our [prohibited business list](https://paygate.to/instant-payment-gateway/#prohibited) your domain will be blocked.

 == Screenshots ==